boeckmann/asm6502/README.txt

        .ENDIF is assembled, if .ELSE is specified.
 Otherwise the source between .IF and .ENDIF is skipped.

+       It is an error if the argument to .IF yields an undefined value.
+The conditional directives may _not_ be preceded by a label.

        Example:

          C64 = 1